gagan-iitb/DIST_GNN/README.md

 The code has all the required files for setup.

 ## Partitioning
+Here is a quick [video](https://drive.google.com/file/d/1h5YLllBwgyFLWIfj7rM10rNWFsexO8uU/view?usp=sharing) on partitioning using our code.
 Run this command if you are following the hands-on
 ``` [bash]
 python3.9 partition_code/partition_default.py \